 It didn’t take long for us to decide.
 As the last tooth next to a wisdom tooth, losing the tooth wouldn’t result in a noticeable difference when he smiled or laughed.
 Who among us in the senior years hasn’t had at least one tooth pulled in their lifetime?
 This was a first for Tom.

-Tom has always had “laughing gas” (nitrous oxide) for all dental work, a practice started when he was a young adult.
-This is seldom used in many countries and wasn’t available at Dr. Dennis’ location.
+Tom has always had “laughing gas” (nitrous oxide) for all dental work, a practice that started when he was a young adult.
+This is seldom used in many countries and wasn’t available at Dr. Dennis’s location.